Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-book_recommendations.md

 ---
 ## Data
-This project uses a dataset which is available [here](https://github.com/Kau5h1K/book_recommendations/tree/master/datasets).The dataset was manually collected from [Project Gutenberg](https://www.gutenberg.org/).
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/book_recommendations/tree/master/datasets).
+The dataset was manually collected from [Project Gutenberg](https://www.gutenberg.org/).

 ---
 ## 1. Darwin's bibliography